-I was telling a friend about my creation the next day and she tried to talk me into making it a keto recipe but, to be honest with you when I want a little sweet in my life the last thing I want to use is an unnatural sweetener.
+I was telling a friend about my creation and she tried to talk me into making it a keto recipe but, to be honest with you when I want a little sweet in my life the last thing I want to use is an unnatural sweetener.
 Yes, I know Stevia is derived from a plant but it also tastes like sucking on a dirty penny.

 When I started changing our diet, even more, I started researching natural sweeteners that actually tasted good and are less processed.
 A recent favorite has become sucanat.
 Have you heard of it or used it?
 Sucanat is the least refined cane sugar outside of nibbling on a cane stalk.
-It is crushed, the juices are extracted and then it is heated creating a rich dark syrup.
+It is crushed, the juices are extracted, and then it is heated creating a rich dark syrup.
 It tastes similar to molasses but not as strong.
 It definitely adds some oomph to this creamy pumpkin mousse.
 Feel free to use regular sugar too.

-I have made this a few times and have used all cream cheese as well as mascarpone cheese as below.
+I have made this a few times and have used only cream cheese as well as mascarpone cheese as below.
 Personally, I like the tanginess that the mascarpone adds to the recipe.
 When made with only cream cheese the recipe will taste more like cheesecake and will be a bit thicker.
 Make both ways and then you decide which you enjoy more.

-Creamy No-Cook Pumpkin Mousse
+Recipe: Creamy No-Cook Pumpkin Mousse

 ** serves 4

-1/2 cup mascarpone cheese, room temperature (or you can omit and double up the cream cheese)
+- 1/2 cup mascarpone cheese, room temperature (or you can omit and double up the cream cheese)

-1/2 cup cream cheese, room temperature
+- 1/2 cup cream cheese, room temperature

-1/4 cup heavy cream
+- 1/4 cup heavy cream

-1/2 cup pumpkin puree (not seasoned or sweetened), let sit in a fine strainer for at least ten minutes to release moisture
+- 1/2 cup pumpkin puree (not seasoned or sweetened), let sit in a fine strainer for at least ten minutes to release moisture

-1/4 cup sucant, or coconut palm sugar or regular sugar (if you want to be keto use what sweetener you would)
+- 1/4 cup sucant, or coconut palm sugar or regular sugar (if you want to be keto use what sweetener you would)

-3/4 teaspoon pumpkin pie spice
+- 3/4 teaspoon pumpkin pie spice

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-Place the mascarpone cheese, cream cheese, and heavy cream into a large mixing bowl.
+- Place the mascarpone cheese, cream cheese, and heavy cream into a large mixing bowl.
 Beat until smooth.

-Add the pumpkin puree, sugar, pumpkin pie spice, and vanilla extra.
+- Add the pumpkin puree, sugar, pumpkin pie spice, and vanilla extra.
 Mix until light and very fluffy; about 3 minutes.

-Serve individually or in a pretty serving bowl.
+- Serve individually or in a pretty serving bowl.

-You can garnish with a sprinkle of pumpkin pie spice or sugared pumpkin seeds or praline which is what I used here.
+- You can garnish with a sprinkle of pumpkin pie spice or sugared pumpkin seeds or praline which is what I used here.
 Whipped cream is also an option.